stolostron/server-foundation-agent-playbook/README.md

         "-y",
         "egent@latest",
         "--context-path",
-        "<the path to the server-foundation-dev-context repo>"
+        "<the path to the server-foundation-agent-playbook repo>"
       ]
     }
   }